Water must be priced in full to reflect its true scarcity, says Masagos

 Water will still be affordable overall, Mr Masagos stated.
 It will remain about 1 per cent of household income, and 75 per cent of businesses will see an increase of less than S$25 per month in water bills.

-Mr Masagos added that Malaysia's Linggiu Reservoir is operating at a level below what Singapore is comfortable with and Singapore cannot discount the possibility that dry weather persists or worsen in future when climate change becomes pronounced.
+Mr Masagos added that Malaysia's Linggiu Reservoir is operating at a level below what Singapore is comfortable with and Singapore cannot discount the possibility that dry weather would persist or worsen in future when climate change becomes pronounced.

 - CNA/sl